Swim Drills

 This drill aims to correct cross over.
 Swim the length of the pool trying to put your hands wider than the shoulder on entry.

-Swim freestyle with your hands closed in a fist, or with a tennis ball in your hands.
+Swim with your hands closed in a fist, or with a tennis ball in your hands.
 This encourages a better 'feel' for the water.
-You can also do this with a tennis ball or whiffle ball in your hands and feel the connection with your forearm.
+Imagine there is a barrel over the water and you have to reach over it (high elboe).
+Then feel the connection with your forearm in the water, like it's a paddle.
 Because you’re decreasing the surface area of your hands, the rest of your arms will have to step up and pull more water.

 When you return to regular freestyle, your hands will feel really big!
 It’s important to keep the same mechanics as the drill to get the most benefit.
 Fancy fingers is a variation where you add 1 finger at a time to build feel of the water.
 This should be your go-to drill and can be done at every session!